PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-10 04:07:15
+Last updated: 2024-04-10 04:07:52
-Random Quote: Never buy a girl flowers, 'cause giving her a living thing reminds her of babies. - Barney Stinson
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson